ByxkDev/FakeDNS/README.md

-I've rewritten the original Python script into JavaScript to improve usability and integration within my own project.
-This change enhances compatibility for developers working in JavaScript environments and streamlines maintenance.
-The new version maintains all original functionality while leveraging JavaScript’s strengths for easier deployment and extension.
-After all big thanks to Crypt0s.
+I've rewritten the original Python script into Javascript to improve usability and integration within my own project.
+This port enhances compatibility for developers working with Javascript and streamlines future maintenance and deployment workflows.

+The Javascript version retains all original functionality while leveraging Javascript’s asynchronous capabilities and modular structure for better extensibility.
+Additionally, I've implemented support for previously missing DNS record types:

+- CNAME

+- MX

+This makes the tool more flexible for advanced DNS testing scenarios, including DNS rebinding and protocol spoofing.

+Big thanks to Crypt0s for the original script and concept.

 # Official Python Script
 https://github.com/Crypt0s/FakeDns